DanmarksAdresser/dawa-autocomplete2/README.md

     <script src="https://dawa.aws.dk/js/autocomplete/dawa-autocomplete2.min.js"></script>
 ```
 Please notice that https://dawa.aws.dk regularly updates the hosted version of the file
 to the most recent.
-You should
+We do *not* guarantee that this file is always backwards compatible, so
+we strongly recommend that you serve a copy of the file from your own server.

 Some CSS rules must be added to the page in order to render the autocomplete suggestions correctly.
 All styling and positioning of the autocomplete suggestions is handled using CSS rules.